 Thanks for the further information.
 Firstly, as there are no financial relief proceedings, she has no obligation to provide full and frank financial disclosure to you or her solicitors.
 The divorce proceedings do not need such financial disclosure.

 In relation to the child maintenance, you can contact the relevant benefit agency to inform them that you now have sole care of the child and to request child benefit be transferred to your name - you would then be able to apply to claim child maintenance from her.

-I hope this assists you.
-If you found this information helpful please provide a positive rating using the stars at the top of this page.
-I will not be credited for your question without a positive rating.
-Thank you.
+If you have any further questions regarding this please let me know.
+In the meantime if you found this information helpful please provide a positive rating using the stars at the top of this page.
+I will not be credited for answering your question without a positive rating.
+Thank you